EndPointCorp/end-point-blog/2010/05/17/finding-postgresql-version-without.html.md

 author: Greg Sabino Mullane
 gh_issue_number: 306
 tags: database, postgres, security
-title: Finding the PostgreSQL version - without logging in!
+title: Finding the PostgreSQL version — without logging in!
 ---

 <a href="/blog/2010/05/17/finding-postgresql-version-without/image-0-big.jpeg" onblur="try {parent.deselectBloggerImageGracefully();} catch(e) {}"><img alt="" border="0" id="BLOGGER_PHOTO_ID_5472376552703238962" src="/blog/2010/05/17/finding-postgresql-version-without/image-0.jpeg" style="margin: 0pt 0pt 10px 10px; float: right; cursor: pointer; width: 180px; height: 239px;"/></a>

-Metasploit used the error messages given by a PostgreSQL server to find out the version without actually having to log in and issue a "SELECT version()" command.
-The original article is at [http://blog.metasploit.com/2010/02/postgres-fingerprinting.html](http://blog.metasploit.com/2010/02/postgres-fingerprinting.html) and is worth a read.
-I'll wait.
+Metasploit used the error messages given by a PostgreSQL server to find out the version without actually having to log in and issue a “SELECT version()” command.
+The original article is at [http://blog.metasploit.com/2010/02/postgres-fingerprinting.html](https://web.archive.org/web/20100619074143/http://blog.metasploit.com/2010/02/postgres-fingerprinting.html) and is worth a read.
+I’ll wait.

 The basic idea is that because version 3 of the Postgres protocol gives you the file and the line number in which the error is generated, you can use the information to figure out what version of Postgres is running, as the line numbers change from version to version.
 In effect, each version of Postgres reveals enough in its error message to fingerprint it.
 This was a neat little trick, and I wanted to explore it more myself.
 The first step was to write a quick Perl script to connect and get the error string out.
-The original Metasploit script focuses on failed login attempts, but after some experimenting I found an easier way was to send an invalid protocol number (Postgres expects "2.0" or "3.0").
-Sending a startup packet with an invalid protocol of "3.1" gave me back the following string:
+The original Metasploit script focuses on failed login attempts, but after some experimenting I found an easier way was to send an invalid protocol number (Postgres expects “2.0” or “3.0”).
+Sending a startup packet with an invalid protocol of “3.1” gave me back the following string:

 ```perl
 E|SFATALC0A000Munsupported frontend protocol 3.1: